This Beef Stew recipe is a classic! Full of tender beef, seasonal vegetables and delicious gravy! Enjoy with mashed potatoes or homemade popovers!

-You probably have your own family recipe for a classic like Beef Stew, but it’s always nice to have options right?
-So here is another option!
-I just really want to inspire back-to-basic meals.
-Sometimes we forget the old tried and true dinners!
+You may have your own family recipe for a classic like Beef Stew, but it’s always nice to have options right?
+I thought I would share this delicious stew recipe that our family enjoys.
+It is rich and very delicious.

 – – –